 * As does ''Harper's''.

-* One of the regular puzzles in ''Games'' is to identify which of its ads is a Phony Ad for a nonexistent product.
+* ''Games'' Magazine used to have a regular puzzle where the object was to identify which of its ads is a Phony Ad for a nonexistent product.

 * ''SaturdayNightLive'' performed a live-action version of this in the 2008/09 season, where a series of Pepsi ads shown during an episode featured SNL's "[[MacGyver MacGruber]]" character, played by the normal actor and produced by the normal team.
 The style and placing of the segments [[LampshadeHanging made it unclear]] whether they were truly ads for the soft drink, or a '''parody''' of ads for softdrinks.